OpenMW/openmw/README.txt

   user interface is often simpler than the exteral library one.

-- If you want to quickly connect different libraries together, it really helps if they have speak a common language.
-The Mangle interfaces are exactly that.
-Need to load Audiere sounds from a weird archive format only implemented for PhysFS, all channeled through the OGRE resource system?
+- If you want to quickly connect different libraries together, it really helps if they speak a common language.
+The Mangle interfaces are exactly that - a common language between libraries.
+Do you need Audiere to load sounds from a weird archive format only implemented for PhysFS, all channeled through the OGRE resource system?
 No problem!

 - If you are creating a library that depends on a specific feature (such as sound), but you don't want to lock your users into any specific sound library.
 Mangle works as an abstraction that lets your users select their own implementation.

-- If you want to support multiple backends, or make it possible to easily switch backends later.
+- If you want to support multiple backends for your game/app, or want to make it possible to easily switch backends later.
 You can select backends at compile time or even at runtime.
 For example you might want to switch to to a commercial sound library at a later stage in development, or you may want to use a different input library on console platforms than on PC.

 The Mangle implementations are extremely light-weight - often just one or two cpp/h pairs per module.
 You can plug them directly into your